Bogdan18b/weather_report/README.md

 ![weather](https://raw.githubusercontent.com/Bogdan18b/weather_report/master/homepage.png)

-The data received from the OpenWeatherMap API is an object which includes an array of 40 elements, each one being the detailed weather forecast for the next 3 hours.
+I implemented a google maps autocomplete search bar for accurate location.The data received from the OpenWeatherMap API is an object which includes an array of 40 elements, each one being the detailed weather forecast for the next 3 hours.
 I divided the array in 6 different ones, each one representing data for a day, so I can calculate minimum and maximum temperature for each day and display it properly.
 I used the CSS grid system to show the data.
 ```javaScript
       if (data.list) {
         let uniqueDays = [];